Pennsylvania vacation rental tax guide

 Registering with tax authorities

 Before you can begin collecting taxes on your short-term rental in Pennsylvania, you’re legally required to register with the Pennsylvania Department of Revenue.
-You can register online, and once you’ve registered, you’ll receive a Sales, Use, and Hotel Occupancy Tax License as well as instructions on filing your lodging taxes.
+You can register online to receive a Sales, Use, and Hotel Occupancy Tax License as well as instructions on filing your lodging taxes.

-If all your transactions go through a short-term rental marketplace, you are not required to register with the state or collect state lodging taxes.
+If all your transactions go through a short-term rental marketplace such as Airbnb or Vrbo, you are not required to register with the state or collect state lodging taxes.

 Do I need to form an LLC?